 The word kalua* means to bake in an underground oven and in Hawai’i, the imu is that underground oven.
 Yes, it can be a bit confusing.
 All you have to know is that Kalua Pig is baked in an imu.
 The rest is a taste bud delight!

 Creating the imu is a whole art form by itself.

 First, a big fire is made in the morning.
 The big cooking stones are laid on top of the fire to heat up.
 In the previously dug imu pit, the hot cooking stones are carefully placed and layered in.
 It is then covered with pounded banana plants and leaves on top of that.
 Finally, the whole pig, wrapped in banana and ti leaves, is reverently placed on this bed of hot coals and is covered with more of the same and left alone for several hours.
 Often laulau, sweet potatoes, or other delectables are cooked in the imu as well.

 The pig, after being cooked to perfection, is removed, seasoned, and shredded.
 Ever heard of “pulled pork?”

 Haupia – Hawaiian Coconut Pudding

 Rich, creamy coconut milk is the base.
-It is prepared in a way that sort of resembles the firmness and texture of jello, but thick and creamy.
+It is prepared in a way that sort of resembles the firmness and texture of jello but is thick and creamy.
 In this incarnation, it can be cut into small serving pieces.
-In its pudding form, it is easy to mix it into other forms of desserts like pies, cakes and gelato.
+In its pudding form, it is easy to mix it into other forms of desserts like pies, cakes, and gelato.